jSherz/things-you-should-learn-in-terraform/exercises/06_set-variables-based-on-the-current-workspace/README.md

 things-you-should-learn-in-terraform/06_set-variables-based-on-the-current-workspace/staging/terraform.tfstate
 ```

-Update the `terraform.tf` to have your account ID and region in, then run an
+Update the `terraform.tf` to have your account ID and region, then run an init:
-init:

 ```bash
 # Only if you haven't done this already